There are Things to Know Before Making a Will Legal in Singapore

 Normally, people think that hiring a lawyer to draft your will is more expensive, but that is a misconception.
 For an estate, the basic cost is going to be between $100 to $150 for a lawyer to complete.
 It is about the same cost as the pre-made form which includes consultation and the final review of your will.
 If the circumstances of your assets are more complex, the service fee will be higher.
 You might pay up to $5,000 if your estate has significant assets.
 Keep in mind that you are not paying for the will because it also comes with the advantages of having an expert who is qualified.

 People do not always register their will.
 But if they do, there are certain benefits to doing so:

 - During registration, there is a copy that will remain at the office of the registry.

 - In case the original was tampered upon, the copy can serve as a comparison to determine the more genuine will.

-- If the original will gets destroyed, the office of registry has a certified copy which you can obtain
+- If the original gets destroyed, the office of the registry has a certified copy which you can obtain.

 - In case the testator is suffering from an illness and cannot go to the registry office, the registrar can visit his residence.
 This is very convenient for the testator because they do not have to leave home.